checkedc/checkedc-llvm-project/README.md

 # The Checked C clang repo

 This repo contains a version of the LLVM/Clang toolchain that has been modified to support Checked C.
-Checked C extends C with bounds-checking and improved type-safety.
+Checked C extends C with bounds checking and improved type-safety.
 The Checked C specification is available at the [Checked C repo release page](https://github.com/checkedc/checkedc/releases).